Kean333/VoiceRecognition/index.md

 * Script

 Introduction - Welcome to Project Teemo created by Patrick.
+(Video - Blank screen with writing)

 Parts Arrived- Amazon has shipped all the parts together in the same box.
 The box was left in my mailbox as it didn’t require a signature.
+(Video - Unboxing the box with the parts)

 Parts Assembly - Start with connecting the usb adapter to one of the usb slot on the PI and plug in the speaker and microphone to the 3.5mm input on the adapter.
+(Video - Putting the parts together like the script says)

 Power up - Power up the PI and run the program.
+(Video - Plugging in the PI and run the program)

-Functionality – TTS (Text to Speech), (Speech to Text), Weather, Time, Simple Mathematics
+Functionality – TTS (Text to Speech), (Speech to Text), Weather, Time, Simple Mathematics (Video - Blank screen with writing)

 [link to the word doc for the script](https://github.com/patng2007/VoiceRecognition/blob/master/documentation/CENG317%20Video%20Script.docx)